Choosing a quality early years childcare setting

-If you are considering using childcare there are a number of questions you should ask to ensure that you are finding the right type of childcare to suit you and your child/childrens needs.
+If you are considering using childcare there are a number of questions you should ask to ensure that you are finding the right type of childcare to suit you and your child's needs.

-To help you with what to ask and things to look out for we have developed a number of booklets with checklists:
+Use the following guides to help you with what to ask and things to look out for:

 - Top tips for choosing a Quality Early Years Childcare Setting